ahawkins/api_guides/readme.md

   documents.
 * `:site_path`: Absolute path for the generated files
 * `:title`: It goes in the navbar and the `<title>` in the finished HTML
-* `:default`: Required if there are more than one lanauges.
+* `:default`: Required if there is more than one language.
 This sets the examples on the index page.
 * `:logo`: _Optional_.
 Absolute path to an image to put in the navbar.

 ## Deploying

-Since the generating documentation is just static HTML, CSS, and images we can deploy to any web server very easily.
+Since the generated documentation is just static HTML, CSS, and images we can deploy to any web server very easily.
 This section shows you how to write a simple [Rack](http://rack.rubyforge.org/) server so you can deploy it to Heroku.